 The Miami-Dade County Portal will be undergoing maintenance starting at 11 p.m.
 Saturday, May 3 and for all of Sunday, May 4.
 Intermittent outages may be experienced.
 We apologize for any inconvenience.

 Thank you for your patience as we improve our online services.

 Michael Spring - Director

-As Director of the Miami-Dade County Department of Cultural Affairs, Michael Spring is responsible for supervision of a public arts agency with an annual budget of more than $30 million and a staff of 34.
-He represents the Department on numerous cultural and civic committees including service as secretary of the board of directors of Americans for the Arts (the nation's leading nonprofit organization for advancing the arts in America), a founding board member and officer of Americans for the Arts Action Fund, chairman of board of the Florida Cultural Alliance, a member and past president of the United States Urban Arts Federation, a past president of the Florida Association of Local Arts Agencies, and a member of the Board of Governors of the Greater Miami Chamber of Commerce.
+As director of the Miami-Dade County Department of Cultural Affairs, Michael Spring is responsible for supervision of a public arts agency with an annual budget of more than $30 million.
+In 2014, Mayor Carlos Gimenez expanded his responsibilities by appointing him to serve as a Senior Advisor for the County’s Cultural Affairs and Recreation portfolio, including the arts, parks and libraries.
+He represents the County and the Department on numerous cultural and civic organizations including service as Secretary of the board of directors of Americans for the Arts (the nation’s leading nonprofit organization for advancing the arts in America), a founding board member and officer of Americans for the Arts Action Fund, member and past President of the United States Urban Arts Federation, chairman of the board of the Florida Cultural Alliance, chairman of the 5-county regional arts alliance, the South Florida Cultural Consortium, director of the Miami-Dade County Tourist Development Council and member of the board of the Greater Miami Chamber of Commerce.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.